aoanla/aoanla.github.io/posts/highlights/2019/weekendhighlights-12102019/index.rst

 Fri: Tokyo, Japan
 --------------------------------

-`[FACEBOOK LINK (penidng)]`__
+`[FACEBOOK LINK (pending)]`__

 .. __: pending

 Derby Nights host the next edition of Japan's unique short-format endurance tournament, the Derby Nights 4x4 series.
-As with all Derby Nights 4x4 events, this is very hard to find information about - we only know about it thanks to the help of the Neon Roller Monsters and Spiral Cats teams.
-We'll edit this entry as we get any firm physical evidence of the event.
+As with all Derby Nights 4x4 events, this is very hard to find information about - we only know about it thanks to the help of the Neon Roller Monsters and Spiral Cats teams. [edit: thanks to Kamikaze Badass, we have confirmation of this bout, and the opponents.]

-- Kamikaze Badass Roller Derby Tokyo versus "Derby Night Team"
+- Kamikaze Badass Roller Derby Tokyo versus "Derby Night Team" (Yokosuka Sushi Rollers + Spiral Cats (WorldSkate Tokyo team))
 - ??

 Event starts: ??